Notes for applicants

 The Croucher award is intended to cover direct organisational expenses, the travel and living expenses of lecturers, and to contribute to some ASI participants’ travel and living expenses.
 Only ASI participants from outside Hong Kong can be subsidised from the Croucher grant for travel and accommodation expenses.
 The level of funding awarded to organise an ASI is determined by the Croucher Foundation Limited (“the Foundation”) on a case by case basis, taking into account the number of lecturers, and the size, duration and location of the meeting.

 The ASI Director should minimise costs through efficient organisation and choice of location.
 To make optimal use of funds, the ASI Director should decide on the most appropriate allocation of funds to the various lines of the budget and the level of support to individual participants.
-Entertainment expenses should be minimized.
+Entertainment expenses should be minimised.

 As a condition of the grant, the meeting must be designated a “Croucher Advanced Study Institute”.
 The Organising Committee must not charge any participant fee.